CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 # Part 3: The Spider's Web

 In this phase of the adventure, the characters embark on a quest to follow up on existing leads and lines of inquiry.
-The town of Phandalin has yielded all the information it can offer, and now the characters must venture into the surrounding forests and hills to unravel the greater plots they have become entangled in.
+The town of Tuntin has yielded all the information it can offer, and now the characters must venture into the surrounding forests and hills to unravel the greater plots they have become entangled in.
 It's not mandatory for the characters to visit every location mentioned in this section.

 Depending on which NPCs the characters have interacted with and the clues or quests they've undertaken, they may possess the following information: